Optimally frequency synchronized networks of non identical Kuramoto oscillators: Algorithm

-At each rewiring step $n$, the adaptation process takes place in 6 stages: \begin{enumerate} \item For a given network configuration $W_{ij}^{n}$, time evolution of (eq.\ref{KuramotoEquation}) is performed between $t$ and $t+T$. \item Same as the first step (between $t+T$ and $t+2T$), but now we also compute $R^{n}(i)$ and $M_{in}^{n+1}(i)$ for all nodes. \item Next a fraction $p=0.1$ of the nodes are randomly selected.
+At each rewiring step $n$, the adaptation process takes place in the following way: \begin{enumerate} \item For a given network configuration $W_{ij}^{n}$, a temporal evolution of (eq.\ref{KuramotoEquation}) between $t$ and $t+T$ is performed \item Same as the first step (between $t+T$ and $t+2T$), but now we also compute $R^{n}(i)$ and $M_{in}^{n+1}(i)$ for all nodes. \item Next a fraction $p=0.1$ of the nodes are randomly selected.
 Let us call ${\cal S}$ this set.
-A new network configuration $W_{ij}^{n+1}$ is then generated where only the nodes $i_{sel}$ belonging to ${\cal S}$ are modified according to
+Then a new network configuration $W_{ij}^{n+1}$ is generated where only the nodes $i_{sel}$ belonging to ${\cal S}$ are modified according to